deepfates/behold/README.md

 Status: 0.1.0‑alpha.0

+Build and run Minecraft agents on your own server in minutes.
+Behold gives you:
+- A tiny command API over Mineflayer (chat/look/move/dig/place/etc.).
+- One action stream shared by humans and LLMs (safe preemption, rate limits).
+- A console to see state and type small commands.
+- An optional LLM “autopilot” that uses the same commands.

+Quickstart
+- Install + configure:
+  - `npm install`
+  - `cp .env.example .env` (edit host/username/auth; set `OPENROUTER_API_KEY` to enable autopilot)
+- Run the console (starts the bot; autopilot if API key present):
+  - `npm run console`
+- Try a few commands:
+  - `say "hi"` · `status` · `nearby` · `cursor`
+  - `look @cursor` · `move to 130 64 -40 near=2` · `stop`
+  - `dig @cursor` · `equip pickaxe` · `eat`

+What is it?
-Behold makes it easy to plug interactive agents into your local/offline Minecraft server.
-It runs a Mineflayer bot, exposes a small spec‑first command registry over the Mineflayer API, and lets either a human or an LLM act through the same commands.
-One action stream; a simple arbiter executes one thing at a time with safe preemption.
+Behold runs a Mineflayer bot and exposes a spec‑first command registry you can call from a console, an LLM, or a script.
+A small arbiter executes one action at a time (movement/dig/place hold a lease; `stop` preempts).
+There’s also a JSONL harness for automation.

-Vision
-- One surface: the command registry is the API for both humans and LLMs.
-- Terminal‑first: a concise console shows state and accepts small commands.
-- Safe by default: exclusives (move/dig/place) hold a lease; `stop` preempts.
-- Portable: machine‑friendly JSONL harness for automation.

-Project Layout (key files)
+Key files
 - `src/index.ts` — Entry point; loads config and starts the bot + agent loop
 - `src/config.ts` — Reads env vars and validates runtime config
 - `src/bot.ts` — Creates the Mineflayer bot and binds core events